 | Admin Hours | 20-25/week | 3-5/week | -80% overhead |

-The International Coaching Federation’s 2025 Global Coaching Study reports that the coaching industry generated $5.34 billion in revenue in 2025—nearly double the 2023 figure—with 73% of coaches expecting revenue increases driven by expanded client capacity and new program offerings.
+The International Coaching Federation’s 2025 Global Study shows the industry hit $5.34 billion in 2025.
+That is nearly double 2023.
+73% of coaches expect more revenue from new programs.

 Develop Scalable Coaching Offerings